6 Tourist Attractions That Are Actually Worth the Trip

 Buying tickets online and reserving a time and day for your visit lets you skip the ticket line.
 Admission is free on the last Sunday of every month, but you can expect more crowds on those days.
 If you’re willing to pay extra for a tour before the museums open or after they close, you can see the chapel with fewer people.

 If you have the time—and endurance—hiking to the site on the Inca Trail can be an unforgettable experience.
-You’ll need 2 to 4 days for the high-altitude trek, and you’ll have to make reservations months in advance.
+You’ll need two to four days for the high-altitude trek, and you’ll have to make reservations months in advance.

 July and August are peak tourist months, and the wet season is November through April.
-If you’re willing to cope with a little rain, you may find lighter crowds in November and April; the Inca Trail is closed in February.
+If you’re willing to cope with a little rain, you may find lighter crowds then.
+The Inca Trail is closed in February.

 If you want to hike in, you’ll need a guide.
 Otherwise you can visit Machu Picchu independently; purchase tickets through the government site (click the British flag icon for English).
 If you don’t want to plan the trip yourself, book a guided tour.